ManushGupta/Patient-Phenotyping-from-Clinical-Discharge-Notes/README.md

 ### CNN

-The CNN code can be run on PyTorch
+The CNN code can be run on Tensorflow